ART COMMUNE International Artist-in-Residence Program

 Please note that applicants must first contact with curator and artistic director of the ART COMMUNE – Susanna Gyulamiryan

 We are sorry that the ACSL’s email (firstname.lastname@example.org) is temporary damaged, but it is in a way of repairing.

 Disciplines and media

 - Visual Art

 - Educational Programmes

 Duration of residencies

 Number of artists resident at one time

-There is no stipend for resident artists due to the absence a stable capacity building grants to develop residency programs in Armenia. the \'Art Commune\' International Residency Program provides the resident artists with free assistance in their research, curatorial help, translation, free spaces and facilities for solo and group exhibitions and other public events (talks, screenings, open studio visits, workshops, seminars, etc.,) press covering of any kind events by the resident artists, translation (written and verbal), and other aid on demand.
-The Residency program covers the resident artists expenses fully of or partially in case of getting private sponsorship or financial help from state and private institutions in Armenia.
+There is no stipend for resident artists due to the absence of constant structural support for residency programs in Armenia.
+However ART COMMUNE is ready to provide residents/artists with official letter of invitations or any documents required that should serve as a supportive basement to apply for funding.
+The ART COMMUNE provides the residents/artists free assistance in their research, curatorial help, translation (Armenian-English and vice versa), free spaces and equipment for solo and group exhibitions, other public events (talks, screenings, open studio visits, workshops, seminars, etc.), press covering and other aids on demand.
+The ART COMMUNE covers the residents/artists expenses fully of or partially in case of having funding from International Foundations or private sponsors.

 Expenses paid by artist